 Earthquake strikes near New Zealand capital, no immediate damage reported

-WELLINGTON: A magnitude 5.8 earthquake struck near New Zealand's capital Wellington on Monday (May 25), but there were no immediate reports of damage.
+WELLINGTON: An earthquake struck near New Zealand's capital on Monday (May 25) morning, shaking many residents including Prime Minister Jacinda Ardern who continued with a live TV interview at the parliament building.

-The earthquake was 37km deep and the epicentre was 30km northwest of Levin, a city in New Zealand's North Island close to Wellington, according to Geonet.
+The 5.8-magnitude earthquake was 37km deep and the epicentre was 30km northwest of Levin, a city in New Zealand's North Island close to the capital Wellington, according to Geonet.

+Geonet first classified the earthquake as magnitude 5.9.
+Although no damages were reported it lasted for more than 30 seconds and caused panic in Wellington with several people in offices and homes getting under their tables for cover.

+The tremors started as Ardern was on TV from the parliament building, called the beehive.

 New Zealand lies on the seismically active "Ring of Fire", a 40,000-km arc of volcanoes and ocean trenches girdling much of the Pacific Ocean.